-After the end of the period of performance for a grant, the School Allotments section utilizes a reversion calculation tool to determine the amount of funding to be reverted.
-The tool operates on the assumption of "first-in, first-out" (FIFO) to apply reported expenditures and encumbrances from allowable object codes to determine the amount of funds to be reverted.
+After the end of the period of performance for a grant, the School Business Services section determines the amount of funding to be reverted for the grant year being reverted.
+The data used to identify the amount to revert includes reported expenditures and encumbrances from allowable object codes to determine the amount of funds to be reverted.